Analysis | Contrary to Trump’s assurance, the U.S. isn’t ‘rounding the corner’ on the coronavirus

 It is true that a large percentage of the deaths that have occurred were in New York, New Jersey and Connecticut.
 The virus spread quickly in the region, overwhelming hospitals and early enough that treatment options were still limited.
 But by pointing to New York as exceptional, Trump runs the risk of setting another problematic standard: The state’s death toll might be surpassed by other states before the end of the year.

-The IHME model (which ascribes more deaths to the state than does The Post’s data) suggests that Texas will have seen more deaths than New York has at this point by year’s end.
+The IHME model (which ascribes more deaths to the state than does The Post’s data) suggests Texas will have seen more deaths than New York has at this point by year’s end.
 California is projected to pass New York by early December.

 Over time, the percentage of deaths nationally which occurred in New York or in the New York region is expected to decline to less than a fifth of the total — meaning, by Trump’s standard of “bad” or “incompetent” leadership, someone else will be to blame for the other 80-plus percent of deaths.